mesielepush/Pigeons/README.md

 ##### However, since a mean of 90 seconds per reinforcement could be too much for humans, there are three alternative options with means of: 60, 45 and 23 seconds.
 Naturally the proportion between the VIs of each schedule is held constant for all alternatives.

-2.- The program selects a schedule at random, and assaings each VI to the left and right keys.
+2.- The program selects a schedule at random, and assigns each VI to the left and right keys.

 ![game caption example](https://github.com/mesielepush/Pigeons/blob/master/img/for_readmd2.png)

 3.- During the Session:
-* Once the time for next reinforcer has been reach, the second response to that key is reinforced.
+* Once the time for next reinforcer has been reach, the second response to that key will be reinforced.
 * The programs for each key are independent, an action on one does not produce any change on the other.
 * The Session ends when the subject has earn 60 reinforcers.

 4.- Hypothesis

-#### The relation between absolute rate of responding an the absolute rate of reinforcement is a linear function that passes trough the origin.
+#### The relation between absolute rate of responding and the absolute rate of reinforcement is a linear function that passes trough the origin.

 That implies a result like this.